This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Without a second thought and at the same speed as an Arbiter, the pilot leapt back onto the sleek transport bike, kicking off in a shallow arc.
 Within seconds, the craft disappeared into the chaos below.

 Rage flared through him.
-He threw himself back into the fight, but Toren stayed out of his mass field long enough to revert to his true speed.
+He threw himself back into the fight, but Toren stayed out of his mass field long enough to revert to his full Arbiter speed.
 This time, he kept his distance, only moving in to strike.

 Lucan’s attacks turned reckless, becoming more brutal and less focused.
 Toren dodged easily and kept Lucan at bay, stepping in only to cut before slipping back out.
 Each wound was still shallow, but they were getting deeper.